rankutah/blog/sites/rank-utah/content/services/local-seo.md

 ## Check out pricing or ask a question

-Check ou the pricing page or reach out directly with a phone call or text message to get your questions answers.
+Check out the pricing page or reach out directly with a phone call or text message to get your questions answered.

 {{< button url="/pricing" text="Pricing" >}}